jacksonosage/ML-model-implementations/README.md

 # ML-model-implementations

-This repository contains my implementations and explorations of various Machine Learning algorithms.
+This repository contains my original implementations and explorations of various Machine Learning algorithms.